estebanarivasv/EmbdMoviesAPI/README.md

-# 🎬 Trailers database
+# 🎬 embd

-Trailers DB it's a multiple application repository that hosts a API that stores the movies information and a Client in React Native that lets the user interact with the system
+This hosts a REST API based in Spring Boot that stores the movies trailers where users can comment and rate different movies.

 # Installation and Getting Started